 We already have a bank in the Netherlands – NatWest Markets N.V.**

-We’ll be ready to serve EEA customers from NatWest Markets N.V. ahead of 29 March 2019, the date the UK is due to leave the EU – and we'll keep serving all our other customers as we do today.
+We’re continuing with our preparations to ensure we’re ready to serve EEA customers from NatWest Markets N.V., in case there is an immediate loss of access to the European Single Market on 29 March – and we'll keep serving all our other customers as we do today.

 More information about our plan

 You can find more information about our Brexit plan and what it means for you in our customer guide, Getting Ready for Brexit.
 We will also update this page regularly.

 In the meantime, if you need more information from us or you’d like to set up NatWest Markets N.V. as a new counterparty, please get in touch.

 You can email us at firstname.lastname@example.org or speak to your usual contact at NatWest Markets.

 * Current EU passporting is provided from NatWest Markets Plc in the UK.
 The EU passporting regulations apply to countries across the EEA – which includes not just the EU, but also Iceland, Liechtenstein, Norway as well as Switzerland (which isn’t in the EU or EEA, but has access to the EU Single Market).

 ** RBS N.V. was renamed NatWest Markets N.V. on 30 April 2018.